 Figure 1 Research strategy (adapted by Smart et al. (2017))

-As shown in the next section, all the contributions have been analysed and grouped based on the purpose of using simulation in the scope of CE.
+As shown in the next section, all the contributions have been analysed and grouped basing on the purpose of exploiting simulation to support the adoption of CE.

-4. Results of the literature review
+4. Results

-In this sub-section, the results of the systematic literature review about the relationship among simulation and CE are reported.
-The set of 21 documents selected have been analysed (through the SLIP (Sort-Label-Integrate-Prioritize) method (Maeda, 2006)) to detect six main groups: a) design alternatives selection, b) decision-support tools, c) online platforms and monitoring for Industrial Symbiosis (IS), d) recycling performance and Key Performance Indicators (KPIs), e) material and technological properties, f) benefits and business impacts.
-All the contributions were focused on exploring the role of simulation towards CE through Industry 4.0 technologies.
-The majority (5) was aimed at strengthening and highlighting the benefits and business impact deriving from the adoption of the CE paradigm.
-Some of them (4) were oriented to use simulation to provide recycling performances and KPIs metrics and evaluations.
-Few of them had the objective to support the decision-making to adopt CE (3), the selection of different design alternatives (2), the evaluation of material and technological properties (2) and the use of the online platforms and monitoring for the adoption of CE at all Industrial Symbiosis levels (2).
+The set of 19 documents selected have been analysed through the SLIP (Sort-Label-Integrate-Prioritize) method (Maeda, 2006).
+At the end, six main groups have been detected: a) design alternatives selection, b) decision-support tools, c) online platforms and monitoring for Industrial Symbiosis (IS), d) recycling performance and Key Performance Indicators (KPIs), e) material and technological properties and f) benefits and business impacts.
+All contributions were focused on exploring the role of simulation (as part of Industry 4.0 technologies) in supporting the adoption of CE.
+Most of them (5) were aimed at strengthening and highlighting benefits and business impacts deriving from the adoption of CE.
+Others (4) considered simulation as a mean to provide recycling performances and KPIs metrics and evaluations.
+Others, considered simulation as a mean to support decision-making processes (3), selection of different design alternatives (2), evaluation of material and technological properties (2) and adoption of online platforms and monitoring tools at all Industrial Symbiosis levels (2).
 Table 2 reports some details about the final set of 19 papers.

 Table 2 The six roles of simulation and digital technologies to foster circularity adoption